slavakurilyak/awesome-ai-agents/README.md

 1. **tortoise-tts**: A multi-voice TTS system trained with an emphasis on quality | [github](https://github.com/neonbjb/tortoise-tts) | [paper](https://arxiv.org/abs/2305.07243) | [demo](https://huggingface.co/spaces/Manmay/tortoise-tts)

+## AI Agents + Transcriber Providers

+Here's an awesome list of providers who host speech-to-text (STT) models for you:

+1. **DeepGram**: Deepgram is a leading speech-to-text (STT) API provider that offers highly accurate, fast, and cost-effective transcription services with advanced features like custom model training, real-time support, and flexible deployment options | [website](https://deepgram.com)

+1. **Talkscriber**: Talkscriber is an enterprise-grade speech-to-text (STT) platform that offers industry-leading accuracy, security, and cost-effectiveness, enabling organizations to transform spoken language into digital text and unlock new possibilities in data analysis while hosting Whisper (OpenAI) model | [website](https://www.talkscriber.com)

 ## AI Agents + Local Inference

 Here's an awesome list of running AI agents locally (on your own computer):